434 related texts · 4 related myths · Page 6 of 10

 What would you ask?
 Well, according to Ginzberg’s Legends of the Jews, Moses wasn’t just curious about any old thing.
 He wanted to know about the Beit HaMikdash, the Holy Temple.
 N...

 The stories surrounding Moses' death, as told in Jewish tradition, are nothing short of extraordinary.
-Imagine this: God, seeing that Moses was ready to depart from this world, tur...
+God, seeing that Moses was ready to depart from this world, turns to the ange...

 The story of Achan gives us a glimpse.
 It's a tale of transgression, communal strife, and ultimately, redemption – or at least, the possibility of it.
 See, after the miraculous cro...